-The principal means by which these topics are covered is via regular timetabled PSHE lessons but this provision is reinforced, where appropriate, in lessons for other subjects, assemblies, year-group seminars and in individual pastoral meetings with Directors of Studies.
+The principal means by which these topics are covered is via regular timetabled PSHE lessons but this provision is reinforced, where appropriate, in lessons for other subjects, assemblies, year-group seminars and in individual pastoral meetings with Personal Tutors.
 Staff are also aware of the ongoing need to promote fundamental British values (FBV) as a means of building resilience to the risks of radicalisation.
-A range of written and online resources are also provided to students when they join the college (Student Handbook, Acceptable Use of IT Policy and a booklet on mental health and wellbeing) and these are also available on the VLE.
+A range of written and online resources are also provided to students when they join the college (Student Handbook, Acceptable Use of IT Policy) and these are also available on the VLE.
 Students are specifically taught how to identify risks and how to modify behaviour to mitigate these risks.